BABAR-TAHSEEN55/Vanix/README.md

 ## 🎯 Overview

-Erased is a cyberpunk-themed, end-to-end encrypted messaging platform that prioritizes privacy and security.
+Vanix is a cyberpunk-themed, end-to-end encrypted messaging platform that prioritizes privacy and security.
 Messages are encrypted client-side before transmission and can be configured to self-destruct after reading, ensuring absolute deniability and zero-knowledge architecture.

 ### 🌟 Key Features